Within six months of starting my handyman business, I was stung by the contractor’s board and ticketed for contracting without a license.

 This step kind of goes without saying.

 Legal jargon can be difficult to understand so once you’ve thoroughly read through the laws, consider scheduling an hour with an attorney to get their opinion.
 A few hundred bucks is nothing when you consider the long term success of your business.
 Be sure to do your own research prior so you can ask good questions.
+Otherwise you’re money will be wasted because you’ll just have more questions later.

 Don’t Get Discouraged!